lnvglr/character-diversion/character-diversion.md

 | Optical Size | `opsz` |
 | Italics      | `ital` |

 I made a copy of the bold weight font file of Fedra and opened it in the font editing software *Glyphs*.
 Since the two axes Psiah and Shoulder do not apply to all characters, I did not set up regular master layers.
 Instead I used Virtual Masters which are masters that can be applied to selected glyphs.
 This meant that depending on whether a certain character was affected by both axes, one axis or no axis had an impact on how many masters this particular character would have.
-While the Latin letter ›j‹ was only affected by the Psiah axis resulting in two master for two extremes, the Hebrew letter tav (›ת‹) was affected by both axes, resulting in four masters for all possible combination of extremes.
+While the Latin letter ›j‹ was only affected by the Psiah axis resulting in two masters for two extremes, the Hebrew letter tav (›ת‹) was affected by both axes, resulting in four masters for all possible combinations of extremes.

 <img src="/Users/Leon/Library/Mobile Documents/com~apple~CloudDocs/KISD/Thesis/resources/Screenshot 2022-06-14 at 20.20.33.png" alt="Screenshot 2022-06-14 at 20.20.33" style="zoom:10%;" />